onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

             <td valign="top">
                 <ul>
                     <li>You're able to debug familiar code or systems easily, and you can debug unfamiliar code with some effort.</li>
-                    <li>You recognize when you don't yet have the experience or knowledge to solve a problem and reach out to other engineers for help or guidance.</li>
+                    <li>You recognize when you don't yet have the experience or knowledge to solve a problem and reach out to other software developers for help or guidance.</li>
                     <li>You are beginning to understand which tools are relevant to your work and how to use them.</li>
                     <li>You prepare to work on new tasks by planning an approach ahead of time and confirming it's well thought out.</li>
                     <li>You approach each new task as an opportunity to learn and continually apply what you've learned to each new challenge.</li>